 You can browse all the Plus titles here (including lots of Audible Originals, which are the exclusive Audible audiobooks).
 Scroll down and click the box on the left side menu to filter to just those books included in the Plus Catalog.
 Then, use the other filter options to browse by genre within the Plus Catalog.
 If you find a lot of Plus titles that interest you, the less expensive Audible Plus membership may be a good fit.

-We’ve come up with some questions about your reading habits and preferences to help you decide if Audible Premium Plus is worth it.
+We’ve come up with some questions about your reading habits and preferences to help you decide if Audible Premium Plus makes sense for you.
+If you answer yes to any of these questions, then we think that an Audible Premium Plus membership might be worth it for you.

 Do you like to read new releases and popular titles?